sendwithus/battlesnake/static/md/readme/3-tournament.md

 #### Tournament Format

-Each tournament will consist of groups of 4-8 snakes.
-Snakes in the same group will compete at the same time in a best of 3, and the winning snakes will move on to the next round.
-Groups are assigned at random, and will be announced around 5pm.
+Each tournament will consist of a group stage, semi-finals, and finals.
+Groups will be assigned randomly and the winning snake (or snakes) will move on to the next round.

-The tournament itself will start at 6pm, and all tournament games will be live casted on stage in ECS 123.
+Tournament format and group assignments will be announced at 5pm.
+The tournament itself will start at 6pm.
+All tournament games will be live casted on stage in ECS 123.
 Cheering and friendly shouting are strongly encouraged.
 Bring your friends!

 #### Tournament Prizes